datamel/slides/docs/index.md

 Is a central server (e.g. Travis CI) checking that it still **builds**?

+Can failure be pointed back to a specific change?

+Testing at every commit for quick feedback.

 ![VSCodeTests](build_pass-resized.png)

 My CI + deployment pipeline for these slides!